David Parer: Awards

 Many of Parer's documentaries have been narrated by noted naturalist David Attenborough.

 Parer received an Honorary Doctor of Science from Monash University, Melbourne 17 March 1989.

 Parer gained "legend status" at St Patrick's College Old Collegians' Association.
 He attended college there from 1962 to 1964.

 Parer was inducted into the Australian Cinematographers Society's Hall of Fame in 2008.
+He was appointed an Officer of the Order of Australia in the 2024 Australia Day Honours for "distinguished service to wildlife cinematography, to literature as an author, and to the environment".

 Family

 His uncle was Academy Award-winning war cinematographer, Damien Peter Parer, who filmed Kokoda Front Line in 1944 in Papua New Guinea.